By Dr. Mercola

 Before discussing the influence of each of these vitamins, let's review a bit about vitamins D and K and what their roles are.

 Vitamin D: A Brief Review

 Vitamin D is a key player in your overall health.
 The name is misleading -- it isn't actually a vitamin at all but a potent neuroregulatory steroidal hormone that influences nearly 3,000 of your 25,000 genes.1

 It literally turns on and off genes that can exacerbate -- or prevent -- many diseases.
 Vitamin D has been shown to influence dozens of conditions, including:

 One of the key factors explaining today's high rates of chronic disease, besides poor diet and sedentary lifestyle, is an epidemic of vitamin D deficiency.
 It is estimated that 85 percent of Americans have insufficient levels of vitamin D.

-For more information about the IOM's new vitamin D recommendations, please see this recent article in which Dr. Cannell, founder of the Vitamin D Council, and Carole Baggerly, founder of GrassrootsHealth, share their concerns.
+For more information, see this article on the IOM's new vitamin D recommendations, as well as concerns shared by Dr. Cannell, found of the Vitamin D Council, and Carole Baggerly, founder of GrassrootsHealth.4

 The best ways to increase your vitamin D levels, in my order of preference, are by:

 - Exposing your skin natural sunlight.
 Vitamin D from sunlight acts as a pro-hormone, rapidly converting in your skin into 25-hydroxyvitamin D, or vitamin D3.